Carl Olof Cronstedt

-Carl Olof Cronstedt the elder (3 October 1756 – 7 April 1820) was a Swedish naval commander responsible for the overwhelming Swedish victory at the Second Battle of Svensksund, one of the largest naval battles in history.
+Carl Olof Cronstedt the elder (3 October 1756 – 7 April 1820) was a Swedish naval commander responsible for the overwhelming Swedish victory at the Second Battle of Svensksund, one of the largest naval battles in the history of the Baltic Sea.
 He is often better remembered, however, as the commander of the fortress of Sveaborg (Suomenlinna) during the Finnish War in 1808–09, which was fought between Sweden and Imperial Russia, and ended in Cronstedt surrendering the fortress.

 Biography

-Cronstedt was born on Botby mansion (now a part of Helsinki) in Finland 3 October 1756.
+Cronstedt was born on Botby mansion (now a part of Helsinki) in Finland on 3 October 1756.
 His parents were Johan Gabriel Cronstedt and Hedvig Juliana Jägerhorn af Spurila.
 He joined the army in 1765 and advanced to the rank of lieutenant in 1773.
-Three years later, Cronstedt, like many Swedish officers of the day and age, volunteered to serve abroad in the ongoing American War of Independence, and served in the Royal Navy until 1779.
+Three years later, Cronstedt, like many Swedish officers of the day, volunteered to serve abroad in the ongoing American War of Independence, and served in the Royal Navy until 1779.
 Intriguingly, unlike most Swedish officers who had traditionally gone into foreign service under France, Cronstedt elected to fight for the British, and it is believed that by doing so he learned a great deal which he later put to use in his naval career, since Britain was at the time the foremost naval power in the world.

 When Sweden in 1788 declared war on Russia he fought in the Swedish royal navy, now a lieutenant colonel.
 In 1790 he won a great naval victory against the Russian fleet at the naval battle of Svensksund (in the Gulf of Finland).
 The naval battle is the largest naval battle in the history of the Baltic Sea.

 After the naval battle he was promoted to the rank of colonel and was appointed to naval state secretary.
 After further advances he was soon to become vice admiral.
 However, shortly after he was to be in disfavor of the new king and was appointed to be commander of Sveaborg.
 Cronstedt had desires to be commander of the whole royal fleet, not commander of some distant fortress in Finland.

 In 1801, he was elected a member of the Royal Swedish Academy of Sciences, but was expelled in 1809.

 After the Finnish War, Cronstedt lived the rest of his life in his manor in Herttoniemi, near Helsinki.